CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/google-workspace/gmail/authentication/oauth/gmailoauthcertificatecredentials.md

 ---
 title: "GmailOAuthCertificateCredentials"
 linkTitle: "GmailOAuthCertificateCredentials"
-description: "The data type representing configuration for authentication via OAuth when establishing a connection with a mail server hosted by Gmail."
+description: "Used to represent configuration for authentication via OAuth when establishing a connection with a mail server hosted by Gmail."
 weight: 1
 ---